SpotDraft/ngx-tribute/README.md

 # ngx-tribute

+## Note:

+Based on https://github.com/ladderio/ngx-tribute, upgraded to work with Tribute v5 and Angular 9

 This is an Angular 2+ wrapper directive for native JS library for @mentions - [tributejs](https://github.com/zurb/tribute).
 It supports contenteditable and Reactive Forms.

 To install:

 ```
-npm i tributejs ngx-tribute
+npm i tributejs @spotdraft/ngx-tribute
 ```

-Note: At least version `3.3.5` of `tributejs` is required.
+Note: At least version `5.1.3` of `tributejs` is required.

-Usage
+## Usage
---

 Import `NgxTributeModule`: